Jake Melksham: 2016-present: Move to Melbourne and suspension

 Melksham excelled in his new role as a forward in 2018, finishing with a career-high 32 goals for the season as Melbourne made its first finals series since 2006.
-Highlights included a 5-goal, best on ground performance against Carlton in Round 9, and 4 goals against West Coast in a dramatic Round 22 win which confirmed Melbourne’s position in the top 8.
+Highlights included a five-goal, best on ground performance, against Carlton in Round 9 and four goals against West Coast in a dramatic Round 22 win which confirmed Melbourne's position in the top 8.

-Despite Melbourne’s drastic form slump in 2019, Melksham played consistently in the early rounds, before a foot injury in Round 8 against Gold Coast sidelined him for 3 months.
+Despite Melbourne's drastic form slump in 2019, Melksham played consistently in the early rounds, before a foot injury in Round 8 against Gold Coast sidelined him for three months.
 He returned to form in 2020, playing every match of the shortened season, including captaining the side to victory against North Melbourne in Round 11, due to the absence of Max Gawn and Jack Viney.
-Melksham, however, struggled to have an impact in the closing rounds of the season as Melbourne missed out on the finals, finishing in 9th position.
+Melksham, however, struggled to have an impact in the closing rounds of the season as Melbourne missed out on the finals, finishing in ninth position.

+Melksham announced his retirement from the AFL on 24 August 2026, and played his final game in Melbourne's wildcard playoff loss to the following Saturday.